Chrishoney/dieselrobin/docs/dieselrules.md

 ### Composition

 Teams are made up of 3 players.
+The account must be owned by a single individual, which means NO ROBIN ACCOUNTS.
 Players are allowed to form their own teams or join up solo and get assigned to a team randomly.
 Team rosters are frozen 48 hours after the start of the competition.

 ### Substitutions